uofa-cmput404/uofa-cmput404.github.io/content/labs/lab-3.md

 Title: Lab 3 - Common Gateway Interface
 Date: 2019-01-07 8:40
-Modified: 2019-01-07 11:50
+Modified: 2019-01-22 10:50
 Category: Lab
 Tags: cgi, common gateway interface
 Authors: Alexander Wong

 ----

 Explore the Common Gateway Interface.
+Refer to the [CGI documentation](https://docs.python.org/3/library/cgi.html).

 Answers to the questions should be submitted to *Lab 3* on eClass.